kubeflow/katib/docs/proposals/metrics-collector.md

 To enhance the extensibility and support EarlyStopping, we propose a new design of the metrics collector.
 In the new design, katib use mutating webhook to inject metrics collector container as a sidecar into Job/Tfjob/PytorchJob pod.
-The sidecar collects metrics of the master and then store them on the persistent layer (e.x. katib-manager and metadata server).
+The sidecar collects metrics of the master and then store them on the persistent layer (e.x. katib-db-manager and metadata server).

 <center>
 <img src="../images/metrics-collector-design.png" width="80%">